-The act will apply to applications for medical assistance that are submitted or renewed on or after July 1, 2026, and it will take effect on the same date.
+The act will apply to applications for medical assistance that are submitted or renewed on or after July 1, 2026, and it will take effect on that same date.
 The bill also includes a staff comment suggesting the consideration of additional eligibility criteria, such as age, family and child eligibility, and various programs related to disability and cancer care, although these suggestions are not part of the current legal language.

 Statutes affected: